Soroush-Pasandideh/store-backend/README.md

-# store-backend-django
+# store-backend-Django
- this is an implementation of the back_end of an online store using django and django REST framework.
+ this is an implementation of the back_end of an online store using Django and Django REST Framework.